Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 An individual convicted of criminal trespass may be subjected to a series of punishment.
 Criminal trespass is a minor crime and it is not associated with stiff penalties.
 The circumstance surrounding the case determines the length of the jail sentence and the heftiness of the other penalties.

-Degree of offense
+Degree of offense for these types of crimes

 First-degree criminal trespass is usually more serious than the second degree.
 It is thus expected that the first-degree trespass attracts a higher penalty than second-degree trespass.
 The first-degree trespass involves entry into a private building, home or a property that is clearly marked private.
 Second-degree trespass is less serious and it involves entering a property after being told to leave or a property that is not clearly marked as private.